d2l-ai/d2l-en/chapter_introduction/index.md

 Imagine applying a skin cancer recognition system in the wild that had never seen black skin before.
-Failure can also occur when the data does not merely under-represent some groups, but reflects societal prejudices.
+Failure can also occur when the data does not merely under-represent some groups but reflects societal prejudices.
-For example if past hiring decisions are used to train a predictive model that will be used to screen resumes, then machine learning models could inadvertently capture and automate historical injustices.
+For example, if past hiring decisions are used to train a predictive model that will be used to screen resumes, then machine learning models could inadvertently capture and automate historical injustices.